djennings719/TheMaze/README.md

 Optionally you can find the five coins hidden throughout the maze.

-Minimum Android SDK is set to 5.1.
+Minimum Android version is 5.1.